Adaptive traffic light control in Kuopio

 The Intelligent Transport Infrastructure in Kuopio project (KÄLLI) succeeded in improving the flow of traffic, movement and parking and reducing energy consumption and emissions.
 The project invested in adaptive traffic light systems, intelligent parking management systems and bus information displays.
 Studies were carried out on the measurement of traffic and the development of the city bike system, among other things.

 The project lasted from spring 2020 to the end of 2022.
-The project’s budget was EUR 836,400, of which 70% was the support of the European Regional Development Fund (ERDF) granted by ELY Centre.
+The project’s budget was EUR 836,400, of which 70% was funded by the Centre for Economic Development, Transport and the Environment (ELY-keskus) as part of the European Regional Development Fund (ERDF).

 - Read more about the KÄLLI project on the Vilkku website (in Finnish).